LithianFI/linux-wow-recorder/README.md

 ## How to run

+First, make sure you have OBS installed and configured.
+You also need to enable Websocket Server in OBS.
+This is found under Tools -> Websocket Server Settings -> Enable Websocket server

 Linx/Mac

 1. Make the script executable via terminal: chmod +x launch.sh (Make sure you are in the folder where the app is located)